ktzioumis/ktzioumis.github.io/_posts/2019-05-28-building_a_machine_learning_classifier_is_exhausting.markdown

 ## Introduction:

-This was my first opportunity to take a deep dive into a data set of my own choosing so why did I choose this Los Angeles Metro Bike Share Trip Data (`https://www.kaggle.com/cityofLA/los-angeles-metro-bike-share-trip-data`)?
+This was my first opportunity to take a deep dive into a data set of my own choosing so why did I choose this Los Angeles Metro Bike Share Trip Data[https://www.kaggle.com/cityofLA/los-angeles-metro-bike-share-trip-data](https://www.kaggle.com/cityofLA/los-angeles-metro-bike-share-trip-data) ?
 Los Angeles is a city I have never visited (I live in New York, East Coast baby) and bicycling is a mode of transport I don't particularly care for but I was drawn into a snapshot of a system at work anyway.
 I wanted to know how this little web was going to play out.

 ## The Dataset:

-The dataset furnishes us with plenty of details, we even get we get something akin to the 5 Ws `[https://en.wikipedia.org/wiki/Five_Ws](https://en.wikipedia.org/wiki/Five_Ws)`
+The dataset furnishes us with plenty of details, we even get we get something akin to the 5 Ws [https://en.wikipedia.org/wiki/Five_Ws](https://en.wikipedia.org/wiki/Five_Ws)

 * When - Timestamped Start and End times
 * Where - Start and End Stations with Latitude and Longitude